mesonbuild/meson/docs/markdown/snippets/visibility.md

-## Keyword argument for symbol visibility
+## Keyword argument for GNU symbol visibility

 Build targets got a new keyword, `symbol_visibility` that controls how symbols are exported from shared libraries.
 This is most commonly used